awong0811/cartesian-manipulator/README.md

 This executable file allows the user to test certain commands or a stream of commands that are sent to an Arduino.

 ### gui.py
 This executable file opens up the pymeasure GUI where the user can run experiments.
+(Not finished, please don't use.)

+### AGILENT54624A Wrapper
+This non-executable file in the src folder houses all of the I/O functions required to interface with the Agilent 54624A oscilloscope in the lab.
+Both the test.py and gui.py executable files use these functions to establish a connection, send commands, set oscilloscope settings, read responses, and decode responses.
+The docstrings in the file explain in greater detail how each function works.

+### arduino source file
+This non-executable file in the src folder has the functions that control movement of the stepper motors.
+It works by sending a command through serial communication with the Arduino.
+It can also read the output from the Arduino through serial.

 [Demos of work  can be seen here](https://drive.google.com/drive/folders/1gAUa8mZplnqo2Qg4ZMjdgH7VDHPlifyz?usp=drive_link)